LaunchCodeEducation/data-analysis/src/chapters/functions/why-create-functions.rst

 program.
 It ALSO allows us to share that job across files and even different projects.

-Now that we coded ``make_sandwich`` ONCE, we can reuse it whenever we need to flip a string.
+Now that we coded ``make_sandwich`` ONCE, we can reuse it whenever we need create a sandwich object.

 ..
 TODO: Add reference back to Modules chapter